County Wicklow: Filming locations

 Much of the television series Vikings, (Amazon Prime), was filmed at Ashford Studios in the county, particularly scenes that required a green screen for subsequent CGI work.
 Some on-location filming was done elsewhere in the county.
 For example, certain scenes for Vikings (season 6) were filmed at and Powerscourt Waterfall and Powerscourt Estate and in Lough Tay.
 Ashford Studios was also the base for production of this final season.
 The spinoff from the series, Vikings: Valhalla (Netflix), is also based at Ashford Studios.

 From 2016 to 2018, most of Into the Badlands (TV series) was filmed in County Wicklow.

 Fate: The Winx Saga, announced by Netflix in 2019, was also shot in the county and based at Ardmore Studios, Bray.

-Disenchanted, an upcoming Walt Disney Pictures film, was also filmed in the town of Greystones and Enniskerry village.
+Disenchanted, an Walt Disney Pictures film, was also filmed in the town of Greystones and Enniskerry village.
 The latter location being notable because the entire village was decorated for the production and closed to the public for certain days.